CONTACT

 Benchmark: The program measures effectiveness in meeting this goal using first time PANCE pass rates.
 The program strives for a five year first time taker average greater than or equal to the five year national first time taker average as reported by the National Commission on Certification of Physician Assistants (NCCPA).

-Summary: The program is effective in meeting this goal with a Five Year First Time Taker Average Pass Rate for the Program of 96% and the Five Year National First Time Taker Average is 94%The program is dedicated to curricular excellence to adequately prepare students with the medical knowledge necessary to provide patient-centered medical care and will continue to monitor this benchmark as we graduate future cohorts of students.
+Summary: The program is effective in meeting this goal with a Five Year First Time Taker Average Pass Rate for the Program of 95% and the Five Year National First Time Taker Average of 93%.
+The program is dedicated to curricular excellence to adequately prepare students with the medical knowledge necessary to provide patient-centered medical care and will continue to monitor this benchmark as we graduate future cohorts of students.

-Outcome Measure: Student feedback from their graduate survey.
+Outcome Measure: Student feedback from the Graduate Evaluation of the Program.

-Analysis: The program is currently meeting our goal related to the evaluation of the program’s effectiveness of fostering a healthy and supportive Christian learning environment that prepares students appropriately to transition from student to clinician with an average Likert scale score of 4.2 for both of the below questions for the last three graduating classes.
+Analysis: The program is currently meeting our goal related to the evaluation of the program’s effectiveness of fostering a healthy and supportive Christian learning environment that prepares students appropriately to transition from student to clinician, with an average Likert scale score of 4.2 for both questions for the last three graduating classes.

 Outcome Measure: The CSU PA Program fosters a culture of service, leadership and scholarly activities through the example of our faculty and support to students through mentorship.